google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/the_evolution_of_hangeul_type_design/content.md

 </figure>

 In this past decade, the biggest change in Hangeul type design is letter width.
 Hangeul fonts are monospaced by default, except for the “non-square” fonts, which meant that Hangeul glyphs had 1000 units for the letter width.
 However, because Hangeul is a composition letter of syllable blocks, when the block has as many components as possible, the letter is likely to pile up.
 Inevitably, some characters would look squished.
 By slimming the letter width, the letters would look slightly narrower, resulting in a smoother and smarter reading experience.
-Most Hangeul fonts designed and released now have a narrow letter width—around 850–950 units—including Noto Sans KR.
+Most Hangeul fonts designed and released now have a narrow letter width—around 850–950 units—including [Noto Sans Korean](https://fonts.google.com/noto/specimen/Noto+Sans+KR).

 Hangeul was created in 1400s, and the first Korean serif was designed in 1900s, which are both relatively later than other scripts.
-Both Hangeul type design typography are still evolving, and there are so many potentials and possibilities waiting to be tested.
+Both Hangeul type design and typography are still evolving, and there are so many potentials and possibilities waiting to be tested.